 First, you have to find out the BSOD error code.
 And if the error is related to the driver software.
 Then, you need to first uninstall that Driver.
 And, after that, reinstall the Driver.

 To open Event viewer, first press the Win + R key.

 Type eventvwr in run Window and press enter.

 Event viewer will get open.
 Click on Windows Logs > System.

 Here you will be able to see all BSOD error details.
 And, what is causing the “Your PC ran into a problem needs to restart” error screen.

 Fix Overheating Problem.

-In most of the cases, CPU overheating is the main reason behind the “Your PC ran into a problem needs to restart” Error.
-It could possible that due to overclocking CPU is getting much strain.
-When CPU temperature reaches 90-degree Celsius or higher.
-You will experience an abnormal amount of heat.
-Though, you can check your CPU temperature using a best CPU temp monitor software.
+In most cases, CPU overheating is the main reason behind the “Your PC ran into a problem that needs to restart” Error.
+Due to overclocking, CPU gets much strain when the CPU temperature reaches 90-degree Celsius or higher.
+As a result, you will experience an abnormal amount of heat.
+First, though, you can check your CPU temperature using the best CPU temp monitor software.

-Well, to fix CPU temperature temporary, shut down your Computer for 30 minutes.
-CPU overheating problem normally occur due to broken heat sync, non-working cooling fan, and bad airflow case.
+Well, to fix CPU temperature temporarily, shut down your computer for 30 minutes.
+CPU overheating problems normally occur due to broken heat sync, non-working cooling fan, and bad airflow case.